 - 1. In placing and transferring employees, it is recognized that the appropriateness of the assignment will have significant impact upon the effectiveness of the total educational program for children and upon the morale of the employees. - 2.
-If the least senior displaced unassigned employee does not select a position for which they are qualified, the employee shall be assigned by the last week of August to any open position within their current verified job titles and SP Salary Schedule level or below, based upon their seniority and qualifications.
-If the employee, after being notified of their least senior status in the Displaced Employee Pool, refuses an assignment, the employee shall be laid off and placed in the Reemployment Pool.
-The SPS shall send a certified letter to the employee confirming the employees refusal to accept an assignment. - a.
-In the event that there are positions available for which displaced unassigned employees are not currently qualified, such employees will agree to: - Select any open position at their current SP Salary Schedule level or below based on seniority, and participate in a retraining program at SPS expense in order to qualify for the position; or, - 2) Sign a waiver form and be placed on the recall list. - b.
-In the event that there are no positions available, the displaced employee may remain in the Displaced Employee Pool and serve as a substitute, at their current salary level, until a position becomes available within their current SP Salary Schedule level or below, at which time the employee will be assigned in accordance with Articles VII.I.2 and VII.I.4.
+If the least senior displaced unassigned employee does not select a position for which they are qualified, they shall be assigned by the last week of August to any open position within their current verified job titles and SP Salary Schedule level or below, based upon their seniority and qualifications.
+If the employee, after being notified of their least senior status in the Displaced Employee Pool, refuses an assignment, they shall be laid off and placed in the Re-employment Pool.
+The SPS shall send a certified letter to the employee confirming the employee's refusal to accept an assignment - a.
+In the event that there are positions available for which displaced unassigned employees are not currently qualified, such employees will agree to: - 1) Select any open position at their current SP Salary Schedule level or below based on seniority, and participate in a retraining program at SPS expense in order to qualify for the position; or, - 2) Sign a waiver form and be placed on the recall list. - b.
+In the event that there are no positions available, the displaced employee may remain in the Displaced Employee Pool and serve as a substitute, at their current salary level, until a position becomes available within their current SP Salary Schedule level or below, at which time they will be assigned in accordance with Article VII.